Anonymous Functions, Part II: gsubfn

 That anonymous function can be written as a formula, a capability enabled by a

-function which is also exported.
+as.function.formula function which is also exported.
 It provides very similar

-function I defined, so the nested map
+functionality to the lambda function I defined, so the nested map example

 could be written